PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 1. When prompted, type `y` and press the enter key to reboot the device and switch to the newly installed rootfs.

-   <span class="notes">**Note:** Use the optional argument `--no-cleanup` if you wish to keep the update package after a successful update.
-The optional argument `--no-ask` can be used to automatically reboot after the rootfs has been installed. </span>
+   <span class="notes">**Note:** Use the optional argument `--keep` if you wish to keep the update package after a successful update.
+The optional argument `--assume-yes` can be used to automatically reboot after the rootfs has been installed. </span>

 ## Using the manifest tool